 As a historical drama, ‘Day Light’ is two or three dramas too many.
 Maybe four if we count the ice skates.

 Written by Theatre Three’s acting artistic director Bruce Coleman (also a veteran costume designer, set designer and stage director), ‘Day Light’ won the grand prize at the annual Southwest Playwriting Competition at Stage West and is now receiving its world premiere at Theatre Three.
 But while the lead actors are strong and designer Rodney Dobbs’ stage is handsome and spare – befitting a Texas ranch – the play is about as windy as the Panhandle can get in the winter.
-It’s long-winded because there’s a lot of backstory to get through.
+There are large snowdrifts of backstory to get through.

 Two of the brothers have longstanding resentments.
 Younger brother Micah (Max Swarner) – more literary and married, longing to escape the stifling Texas emptiness – resents being bossed by Caleb (Blake Blair), the older, more commanding male.
-Caleb, meanwhile, feels the burden of responsibility, struggling to keep food on the table, and he resents the lost eldest brother who left them all in a lurch.
+Caleb, meanwhile, feels the burden of responsibility, struggling to keep food on the table.
 The third remaining brother – the irresponsible runt Nattie (Matthew Holmes) – bolts off in the middle of a blinding snowstorm to try out his new ice skates.

 Micah’s wife Kate (Abigail Palmgren) has scary premonitions about her pregnancy.
 Caleb’s best friend Harris (Sterling Gafford) shows up – a high-living bachelor, he owns the adjoining big spread.
 Harris reveals both the strong affection he feels for Caleb and the fact a new train line may be coming through (the town’s not called ‘Junction Pass’ for nothing).
 Why don’t the two families join forces and pry a really good price out of the railroad?